Northern and central Ontario

 Project overview

-Ontario's long-term demand for electricity is increasing.
+Ontario's demand for electricity is increasing.
 To help meet this need, Hydro One will plan and build the proposed Sudbury Barrie Transmission Line.
 The proposed priority project is a new single-circuit, 500-kilovolt (kV) transmission line that will span approximately 300 kilometres from the Hanmer Transformer Station (TS) in Sudbury to Essa TS near Barrie, including station facility expansions.
 The line is expected to be in service by 2032.

 The designation of this project includes the direction to complete development work for a second, new single-circuit 500-kV transmission line.
 A recommended in-service date for the second line will be determined by the Independent Electricity System Operator.